ARaveala/ft_transendence_dev_docu/Minimal_technical_requirement.md

 - You are free to develop the site, [with or without a backend.](with_without_backend.md)

-- If you choose to include a backend, it must be written in pure PHP[link to php info] without frameworks[link to definition of framework].
-However, this requirement can be overridden by the Framework module. [link to the framework module]
+- If you choose to include a backend, it must be written in pure <a href="Definitions.md#php " title=" general-purpose scripting language geared towards web development">PHP</a>  without <a href="Definitions.md#framework " title=" used by software developers to implement the standard structure of application software">frameworks</a>
+.
+However, this requirement can be overridden by the [Framework module.](web_modules.md)

 - If your backend or framework uses a database, you must follow the constraints of the Database module. (must use SQLlite) [link to the database module]

+ <a href="Definitions.md#Minor_module:_Use_a_database_for_the_backend_-and_more. " title=" general-purpose scripting language geared towards web development">tesst</a>

 - The frontend should be developed using Typescript[link to typescript] as base code.
 However, this requirement can be modified through the FrontEnd module.[link to front end module]